payliao/payliao/README.md

 Merchants can also check their SGDk token balance based on the UEN.

 ## Backend
-The smart contract backend contains 2 portions, one for the XRP EVM Side chain, and another one for the XRPL Main chain.
-They're described in brief below.

-More details are on the readme in the contract folder.

 The smart contracts are developed with [foundry](https://github.com/foundry-rs/foundry).

-### XRPL Main Chain
-The XRPL main chain will be used to swap stablecoins for SGDk.
-The SGDk will then be bridged to the EVM side chain.
-The reason for using the main chain for holding and swapping for SGDk is explained as follows.

 #### Security
 The main chain has never had a single hack that has occurred since inception in 2012, resulting in the most secure chain in terms of enterprise use.
 As the main chain is not programmable, the chain offers enough core feature to hold the SGDk safely and securely.